joaogl/Hygienic/README.md

 - Add a new Bar to display how dirty the player is.
 - Add a listener to drop items if player is totaly dirty.
 - Add a listener to check if the player goes to water if so take half of is dirtiness.
-- Add a config file to server so it can save courrent player dirty level.
+- Add a config file to server so it can save current player dirtyness level.